Why Do Duplicate Files Accumulate on Your Mac?

 DupScan's Auto-Select feature marks older copies for deletion while keeping the newest version of each file.
 You can review every selection before confirming, and the confirmation dialog shows the exact count and total size of files being moved to Trash.

 After deletion, files remain in macOS Trash until you empty it.
-DupScan's History tab records every deletion with the original file path, making it easy to restore files if needed.
+DupScan's History tab records every deletion with the original file path.
+Learn how to safely delete duplicate files on Mac with a walkthrough of the complete deletion and restoration workflow including Auto-Select, protected path exclusion, and History-based recovery.

 How Much Disk Space Can You Recover by Removing Duplicates?